 Gunn added, “We are delighted to do the event in Oakland.
 The local tech community is so vibrant, as is the local activism.
 We just love being here.”

 See more images from the Non-Profit Dev Summi here:

 Howard Dyckoff has lived in Oakland for over 40 years and has been involved with many community groups, including Oakland Digital and Oakland Local, Block by Block, the East Oakland Boxing Association (EOBA), and CBE.
 A Brooklyn, New York, transplant, and an Aerospace Engineering graduate of NY Polytechnic, Howard also attended Laney College, where he wrote for the Laney Tower newspaper and was elected editor.
 Howard also attended the Starr King School at the Theological Union in Berkeley.

 He has served as the Berkeley Free Clinic’s Outreach Coordinator, and also worked as an information technology professional at Chevron, Sybase, and Wells Fargo.
 He worked in both the 2010 and 2020 Census.
 Howard has been a regular contributor to Oakland Local and online publications such as TechTarget and Linux Gazette and currently writes for Oakland Voices.
-He currently does event photography around the Bay Area.
+He currently does event photography and portraiture around the Bay Area.